DaniilAlpha/minisound/minisound/README.md

 ## Migration

-There was some breaking changes in 2.0.0 version, see the [migration guide](#migration-guide) down below.
+There was some pretty major changes in 2.0.0 version, see the [migration guide](#migration-guide) down below.

 ## Getting started on the web